Something later

 Intermittent Explosive Disorder (IED).
 IED is characterized by frequent (at least twice per week) sudden, uncontrolled outbursts of anger or aggression.
 People with this disorder may assault others, destroy property, or start fights during an outburst.
 The outbursts are not planned, are not committed to achieve a goal, are out of proportion to the incident that provoked them, and are usually brief.
 Typically, these outbursts cause the person significant distress afterward.
 IED can be diagnosed in both children and adults.

-• Read a description of a child who would qualify for a diagnosis of IED.
+Description of a child who would qualify for a diagnosis of IED

 “Taylor” is a 12-year-old girl who is generally kind and loving with her parents and siblings.
 She doesn’t engage in behaviors like lying or stealing.
 However, she struggles at school and home to control her temper.
 A few times per week she has outbursts or tantrums in response to relatively small provocations, like someone bumping into her on accident.
 During these outbursts she screams and lashes out physically.
 She has hit her parents hard enough to cause bruising.
 After each outburst she is very upset and sorry about what she has done.